-You don’t usually need surgery for a slipped disc, but – if your condition hasn’t improved or your muscles are becoming weak - your GP may refer you to one of our Consultant Orthopaedic Surgeons.
-They will advise you of further treatment options including surgery.
+You don’t usually need surgery for a slipped disc, but – if your condition hasn’t improved or your muscles are becoming weak - your GP may refer you for further treatment options, including surgery.

 How can I prevent a herniated disc?

 Once you’ve hurt your back, you’re more likely to encounter a herniated disc or other back problems in the future.
 Here are some tips on how to avoid future back problems:

 - Protect your back when you lift: bend your knees and squat to pick up heavy items

 - Think about your posture: when you stand or walk, keep your shoulders back and down, your belly in and look forwards